USACE/cwms-data-api/docs/source/decisions/0008-timeseries-csv-format.rst

      - Comma-only CSV follows RFC 4180 compliance.
 Tab/Pipe/semicolon delimiters will not be supported.
    * - Record structure
      - One row per record
-     - A record is a single date-time and value pair; ``quality-code`` and ``data-entry-date`` may be included as optional columns. ``version-date`` is also an attribute of the record, but is not expected to vary within a payload and can be treated as metadata.
+     - A record is a single date-time and value pair; ``quality-code`` and ``data-entry-date`` may be included as optional columns. ``version-date`` is also an attribute of the record but is covered under the optional metadata comments.
    * - Single TS per payload
      - Do not mix multiple time-series IDs in one payload
      - Ensures a payload represents exactly one time-series.